 As one of the slightly more sedate seaside towns in the area, the must-see attraction at this destination has to be the Happisburgh lighthouse, which visitors can climb for a small fee.
 The area also remains a site of national archaeological importance after a discovery of ancient footprints became the oldest evidence of human occupation anywhere in the country.

-Not only does Holkham beach make up part of one of the biggest National Nature Reserves in the country, but it was also recently voted as one of ‘Britain’s Best Beaches’.
-It has also featured in a number of films, such as Shakespeare in Love.
+Not only does Holkham beach make up part of one of the biggest National Nature Reserves in the country, but it has also featured in a number of films, such as Shakespeare in Love.
 Holkham Hall and Estate is a draw for many visitors who wish to explore the area’s history as well as to admire the wildlife.
-Enjoy a picnic in the scenic surroundings, and be prepared to encounter herds of deer.
+Enjoy a picnic in the scenic surroundings and be prepared to encounter herds of deer.

-Particularly popular with birdwatchers and nature lovers, Cley-Next-The-Sea’s marshes are home to numerous rare breeding and visiting birds, including bitterns, spoonbills and pintails.
-As such, it has been protected by the Norfolk Wildlife Trust for nearly 100 years, making it the oldest county Wildlife Trust in Britain.
-A walk through these marshes will get you to the shingle beach, and the village itself is home to a picturesque village green, 18th-century windmill, a church and a famous smokehouse.
+Particularly popular with birdwatchers and nature lovers, Cley Next The Sea’s marshes are home to numerous rare breeding and visiting birds, including bitterns, spoonbills and pintails.
+As such, it has been protected by the Norfolk Wildlife Trust for nearly 100 years.
+A walk through these marshes will get you to the shingle beach, and the village itself is home to a picturesque village green, 18th-century windmill, a church and a smokehouse.

 Winterton-On-Sea is definitely one of the most underdeveloped seaside villages in Norfolk.
 With its natural beauty still fully intact, it is the place to go if you are looking for an undisturbed coastal walk through the sand dunes.
 Keep an eye out too for the Natterjack toad if you pass the National Nature Reserve.
 The charm of the village has not gone unnoticed, and was even mentioned in Daniel Defoe’s novel Robinson Crusoe in 1719.